 Beginner’s Classes are held on Saturday afternoons.
-Week one will be at 12.30pm – after that classes are at either 1.30pm or 3.30pm.
-The next Beginner’s Course and Behaviour Management Course will start in October.
+Week one will be at 12.30pm (attendance of lesson one is essential) – after that classes are at 1.30pm.
+The next Beginner’s Course and Behaviour Management Course will start on 18 and 21 April respectively.

 Puppy owners please note: These courses are not for pups who have attended our puppy classes or new puppies who haven’t attended classes.
 Pups under 5 months join puppy classes every week – there is no specific starting date.